daplayer/daplayer.github.io/documentation/api/credentials.md

 <hr>
 ## read

-Read the user's credentials for a given service in the local storage or read from the default hash if the former isn't set.
+Reads the user's credentials for a given service in the local storage or reads from the default hash if the former isn't set.

 **Parameters**